 What are antioxidants?

 While free radicals are searching for compounds to steal electrons from, antioxidants are the martyrs that are willing to donate their electrons.
 Antioxidants willingly give up an electron to stabilize the free radicals.
-Plus, antioxidants re stable with or without that extra electron, so they stop the domino effect!
+Antioxidants are stable with or without that extra electron, so they stop the domino effect!
 They just become a slightly different compound, like ascorbic acid becoming dehydroascorbic acid.
 (If you’re chemistry savvy, dehydro means without hydrogen.
 Donating electrons is literally donating hydrogen atoms.
 It all adds up!)

 So, why are free radicals so bad?